Brauer groups of 1-motives: Recall on sheaves, gerbes and Picard stacks on a stack

-A \textbf{gerbe on $\cX$} is a gerbe over the site $\bS(\cX)$.
-It is a stack $\cG$ over $\bS$ endowed with a morphism of stacks $P: \cG \to \cX$ (called the structural morphism) such that for any object $(U,x)$ of $\bS(\cX)$ the fibered product $ U \times_{x,\cX,P} \cG $ is a gerbe over $\bS_{|U}.$ A \textbf{morphism of gerbes on $\cX$} is a morphism of gerbes which is compatible with the underlying structural morphisms.
+A \textbf{gerbe on $\cX$} is stack $\cG$ over $\bS$ endowed with a morphism of stacks $P: \cG \to \cX$ (called the structural morphism) such that for any object $(U,x)$ of $\bS(\cX)$ the fibered product $ U \times_{x,\cX,P} \cG $ is a gerbe over $\bS_{|U}.$ A \textbf{morphism of gerbes on $\cX$} is a morphism of gerbes which is compatible with the underlying structural morphisms.